Who cannot work with children?

 How is my information protected?

-The Working with Children Act 2005 (the Act), Privacy and Data Protection Act 2014, and Health Records Act 2001 regulate how the Department of Justice & Regulation collects and uses personal information.
+The Working with Children Act 2005 ('the Act'), Privacy and Data Protection Act 2014, and Health Records Act 2001 regulate how the Department of Justice and Regulation collects and uses personal information.

 How does the department use my information?